© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wrysgan Quarry is a scheduled monument protected by Cadw under reference CN423.
 View the official record →

-Wrysgan Quarry is a slate quarry located in Conwy, Wales, situated within an area historically significant for its extensive slate extraction industry.
+Wrysgan Quarry is a slate quarry located in Conwy, North Wales, which forms part of the significant slate extraction industry that developed throughout the region during the nineteenth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference CN423.

 Wrysgan Quarry dates from the industrial period, and is classified as a quarry.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wrysgan Quarry is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CN423.